 The Prosecutor’s Office employs two full-time victim advocates and one advocate / grant administrator.
 All advocates have completed training through the Ohio Peace Officer’s Training Academy, B.A.S.I.C.S.
 Program and attend the annual “Two Days in May” Victim’s Conference.
 The advocates are members of the Union County Sexual Assault Response Team and host outreach/training events throughout the year for the community and local law enforcement.
 While each advocate specializes in a separate Court (Municipal, Juvenile and Common Pleas), each of them is available to assist a victim with an immediate need, such as a protection order or referral.

 For general inquiries, please call 937-645-4160 or fax 937-645-4191, Monday through Friday from 8:00 a.m. to 5:00 p.m.

 Meet the advocates below:

 Cory Hamilton is the advocate for Common Pleas (felony) Court.
-She has been a full time advocate for 4 years in Union County and interned with the Victims Assistance Program of Delaware County for 1 year.
-Cory has a Bachelor of Political Science Degree from The Ohio State University and attends various trainings throughout the year to continually enhance her response to victim’s needs.
+She has been a full time advocate for 6 years in Union County and previously interned with the Victims Assistance Program of Delaware County for 1 year.
+Cory has a Bachelor of Political Science degree from The Ohio State University and attends various trainings throughout the year to continually enhance her response to victim’s needs.
 Cory is also the TRIAD/S.A.L.T.
 Council Coordinator, acting as liaison between senior citizens and local officials to address elder abuse, financial fraud and crime concerns.
-Cory Hamilton can be contacted directly at 937-645-4168 or email@example.com.
+Cory Hamilton can be contacted directly at 937-645-4168 or firstname.lastname@example.org.